ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 If not, so we then iterate to reach the node previous to the one that is to be deleted.
 Then link this current node to the next node of the node to be deleted.
-ALWAYS REMEMBER TO DELINK THE NODE TO BE DELETED. */ Node deleteNodeAt(Node head, int x)
+ALWAYS REMEMBER TO DELINK THE NODE TO BE DELETED. */ Node deleteNodeAtX(Node head, int x)
 {
     Node temp = head;
     if(temp == null)